 Websites and publications

-Visit the websites and publications referred to earlier in the chapter, specifically under heading 4.
+Visit the websites and publications referred to earlier in the chapter, specifically under the earlier heading “For the newcomer”.

 - Find the notes on drying mangoes at www.mango.co.za.